Apipa169/Assistant-Relay-Docker/README.md

 # Assistant Relay Docker
 Assistant Relay in Docker.
 See https://github.com/greghesp/assistant-relay to see how it works and for the release notes.

+The image with the tag 'latest' is identical to the newest (non beta) version.

+# Installation

 Create a file in the volume called "config.json" before starting the container:

 ```json